 Addiction: A mental disorder characterized by impaired functioning related to the use of a chemical substance or repeated behavior, including a willingness to take increasing risks to obtain the substance or behavior despite negative consequences, and chronic relapse after attempts to abstain.
+For more comprehensive information on addiction, please click here.

 Joe has wrestled with alcoholism and the stresses of life as a police officer, a sometimes combustible combination.